convictional/convictional-docs/source/includes/partners.md

   "1": "5a8755c66affcc608657ed2d"
 }
 ```
 This endpoint creates multiple new partners.
 Occurs automatically when you pass an array of partner objects to this endpoint.
+Maximum is 100 records, above that please send multiple requests to this endpoint.

 ### Endpoint
 `https://api.convictional.com/partners`